Conformally-flat gravitational analogues to the Schwinger effect: Quantum scalar field in conformally flat metrics

 To analyze the quantum effects arising in this model, we can, therefore, consider the effective action $\Gamma$ for this field, given by

 where we have defined the so-called operator of quantum fluctuations,

-For the attentive reader, a technical comment related to the quantization process is in order: in the corresponding functional integration, the Weyl rescaling of the field would imply an $\Omega$-dependent Jacobian.
-However, it will exactly cancel with the factor that is necessary to guarantee invariance under diffeomorphisms~\cite{Toms:1986sh}.
-Alternatively, one can impose a finite renormalization on the energy-momentum tensor, as in Refs.~\cite{Hollands:2004yh, Ferrero:2023unz}, which will lead to the same cancellation.
+\colm{ For the attentive reader, two technical comments are in order.
+First, in the corresponding functional integration, it has been shown in Ref.~\cite{Toms:1986sh} that it is possible to define a measure in field space that is invariant under general coordinate transformations using a field variable $\varphi_\omega(x) =|g(x)|^{-\omega/2}\phi(x)$, with an arbitrary weight $\omega$.
+This is fundamental, for example, to guarantee that the corresponding energy-momentum tensor is conserved.
+Alternatively, one can impose a finite renormalization on the energy-momentum tensor, as in Refs.~\cite{Hollands:2004yh, Ferrero:2023unz}. }

+\colm{Second, although the theory defined by Eq.~\eqref{eq:action_varphi} can be quantized using the standard formalism for a scalar field with a spacetime-dependent mass in Minkowski spacetime, if one desires to preserve diffeomorphism invariance, one can devise a renormalization procedure according to one standard prescription of quantum field theory in curved spacetime: In practice, this amounts to subtracting the ultraviolet divergences associated with the necessary Schwinger--DeWitt coefficients in the heat-kernel expansion~\cite{Birrel:1982} (equivalently, the adiabatic propagator defined on a general curved background).}